 WeStretch is the ultimate stretching guide, moving every joint in every direction

 WeStretch focuses on nine major joint groupings.
 While the human body has an estimated 250-350 joints, a joint is merely the spot where two bones connect, regardless if they are moveable or not.
 (For example, the bones of the skull have fixed joints that do not move.)

 WeStretch focuses on:

-With WeStretch, you have the option to either focus on a specific joint (Pain Relief & Rehab) or to remove a body part from your routine (joint filtering).
-This gives you a chance to soothe your sore shoulder before seeing a physical therapist or so that you can continue stretching despite your broken arm.
+With WeStretch, you have the option to either focus on a specific joint (pain relief routines) or to remove a body part from your routine (joint filtering).
+This gives you a chance to soothe your sore shoulder before seeing a physical therapist so that you can continue stretching despite your broken arm.

 For example, examine your wrists:

 Hold them out in front of you, palms down.
-Turn your fingers in to face each other and turn to face them out.
-Flex your palms up, Iron-man style, and now bend your wrists so that your fingers are pointing down.
+Turn your fingers in to face each other, and now turn to face them out.
+Flex your palms up, Iron-man style, and now bend your wrists so that your fingers are facing down.
 Make circles with your wrists to feel all your muscles working together.

 Now, do all of that again but with your palm facing up.
 That’s just the beginning of how your body can move!

 The basic stretching poses

 There are 16 basic poses that help you stretch and several are great stretches on their own.